MOTOR VEHICLE ENFORCEMENT OFFICER, V14

 Knowledge, Skills and Abilities required at this level include those identified in Level II plus knowledge of public relations in law enforcement programs and of rules of evidence.
 Ability is required to apply special investigation and enforcement techniques; and to plan the work of others.

 Education and Experience requirements at this level consist of those identified in Level II plus one additional year of qualifying experience.
+There is no education substitution at this level for the required experience.

 Applicants must be willing and able to be on call twenty-four hours per day; be willing to travel frequently and to be away from home for extended periods of time; be willing to temporarily relocate to the place of assignment; be willing to accept the physical discomforts and/or dangers inherent in the work; and be willing to be dressed in a uniform and display a badge of office.